Unidocs1/sphinx_repo_manager/source/getting_started/install/index.rst

    aws_helm
    aws_operator

-The AcceleratXR platform can be easily installed to any self-hosted or on-premise Kubernetes cluster as well as to AWS EKS.
+The AcceleratXR backend platform can be easily installed anywhere that Kubernetes operates.

 Two methods of installation are provided.